 Ural moutains in Russia:

-- should provide clear test case.
+- should provide clear test case as a suture zone.

 - Devonian Heterostraci (jawless freshwater